haacked/haacked.com/_posts/archived/2008-04-09-interview-with-brad-wilson-on-microsoft-and-open-source.aspx.markdown

 ---
 layout: post
-title: "Interview With Brad Wilson On Microsoft And Open Source"
+title: Interview With Brad Wilson On Microsoft And Open Source
 date: 2008-04-09 -0800
 comments: true
 disqus_identifier: 18471
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2008/04/08/interview-with-brad-wilson-on-microsoft-and-open-source.aspx/"
 ---

 There’s [a great
 interview](http://howsoftwareisbuilt.com/2008/04/08/interview-with-brad-wilson-software-developer-officelabs-microsoft/ "Interview with Brad Wilson") on the [How Software is